Patanjali's Coronil kit available in stores across India from today: Baba Ramdev

 New Delhi, July 01: Yoga Guru Baba Ramdev, the popular face of the Ayurvedic Pharma Giant, Patanjali announced that three medicines in the Ayurvedic Corona Kit- the immunity-boosting medicine is now available across the country from now on.

-Addressing a press conference on Wednesday, Ramdev Baba said that the medicine combo - cornil and swasari will be available in the market from today across the nation.
+Addressing a press conference on Wednesday, Ramdev Baba said that the medicine combo - coronil and swasari will be available in the market from today across the nation.

 "Coronil and Swasari will be available in India from today.
 Ayush Ministry has used the term 'COVID management' for our medicine and not 'COVID cure'.
 We are making it available across the country from Rajasthan to Maharashtra," Swami Ramdev said.